overcast07/wayback-machine-spn-scripts/README.md

 ### Dependencies

 This script is written in Bash and has been tested using the shell environment preinstalled binaries on macOS and Windows 10 WSL Ubuntu.
-As far as possible, utilities have been used in ways which are consistent for both their GNU and BSD implementations.
+As far as possible, utilities have been used in ways in which behavior is consistent for both their GNU and BSD implementations.

 ### Operation